-Easy Butter Pecan Blondie Recipe
+Easy Butter Pecan Cookie Bar Recipe

-Most of us are usually stocked up on flour, baking powder, pure vanilla extract, salt, baking spray, and sugars - both regular granulated and brown sugar.
+Most of us are usually stocked up on all purpose flour, baking powder, pure vanilla extract, salt, baking spray, and sugars - both regular granulated and brown sugar.

 Did you know that you can replace brown sugar by substituting white sugar and adding two teaspoons of maple syrup or molasses per cup?
 Ah, the things we learn when we can't just run to the grocery store.

-How to Make Easy Butter Pecan Blondies
+How to Make these Bars

 Scroll all the way down to see the exact measurements for ingredients as well as detailed instructions!
 This recipe makes 12 bars.